 Remember, the mini-lesson is designed to be brief in order to make sure that the majority of time during Reading Workshop is devoted to children reading.
 By sticking to this architecture and keeping questions and discussion to a minimum, you’ll be able to do just that.
 Offering consistent language scaffolds throughout will ensure that your language learners are included and supported as well.

 The connect is the first part of the mini-lesson and important because it sets the stage for children’s learning.
 Consider the language your children will need to know or be familiar with in order for the lesson to be successful and the scaffolds you can use to support them.

 Are you sharing a new skill or strategy that is part of a larger unit?
 If so, let your children know.
 For example,

 - “We have been working on many different ways to figure out unfamiliar or new words.
 Today I want to share a new strategy with you that you might find helpful.”

 Have you noticed many children exhibiting the same need and you want to address that need in your mini-lesson?
 If so, state it here.
 For example,

-Did you see one student doing something new or extraordinary during Work Time and you want to share it with the rest of the class?
+Did you see one child doing something new or extraordinary during work time and you want to share it with the rest of the class?
 If so, tell the children about it here.
 For example,